 School of Business

-- Business Administration (all concentrations) and Economics: 3.0 cumulative GPA AND the completion of at least 12 college level credits
+- Business Administration (all concentrations): 3.0 cumulative GPA AND the completion of at least 12 college level credits.
+Transfer students with a GPA of 2.8 or above who have either completed their associates degree, or are expected to complete their associates degree, before matriculating.

 College of the Arts

-Please Note: All other College of the Arts programs (with the exception of Fashion Studies, Art History or Theatre Studies) require an interview, audition or portfolio review.
+Please Note: All other College of the Arts programs (with the exception of Fashion Studies, Theatre Studies and Visual Arts) require an interview, audition or portfolio review.
 Musical Theatre and Theatre Acting are for fall admission only.
 For more information, visit the student services portion of the College of the Arts webpage.

 Links to College of the Arts Admission Guidelines and Audition/Interview/Portfolio Review dates can be found here: Admission to the College of the Arts